usgs/strec/README.md

 that adhere to this standard are listed at
 <a href="http://www.scipy.org/install.html">http://www.scipy.org/install.html</a>.

+*NB* The Pyzo distribution installs Python 3.3, which is incompatible with the 2.x Python code in STREC.

 Final dependencies
 ------------------
 Once you have a Python distribution installed (Canopy, Anaconda, etc.), you will likely still need to install